 When you’re starting to build credit or rebuild credit, every little bit helps.
-Getting added to someone’s credit card account can give your credit score a boost.
+Getting added to someone’s credit card account as an “authorized user” can give your credit score a boost.

 How authorized user credit works